CyrusKashef/BK_Randomizer/README.txt

 ### Collectables
 ##### All Items
-* None: Skips the setting.
+* None/No Shuffle: Skips the setting.
 * Shuffle (World): Takes all items of that set and swaps the Object IDs within the world (can be overriden for Click Clock Wood; see World Specific Features).
 * Shuffle (Game): Takes all items of that set and swaps the Object IDs within all worlds/lair.
 This will override the World Specific Feature for Click Clock Wood.
 ##### Jiggy, Empty Honeycomb, & Mumbo Token Specific